rogeriotakashi/Microservices-SAGA-Patterns/README.md

 - Logging (Using @Slf4j from Lombok)
 - Maven

-# To be implemented Soon
+# Soon to be implemented
 - ResponseValidatorListener (Kafka Consumer)
+-- Listener and table to store order services status - OK -- Scheduller to verify status - On Going
-- Compensation Functions
+- Compensation Functions - will be developed after creating the kafka producers
 - Docker images and Docker-Composer (Docker images for each service and create docker-composer for Apache Zookeper and Kafka containerization)

-# To be implemented
+# Future implementations
 - Spring Zuul
 - JWT and OAuth2
 - Spring Feign